BCC — Boise Cascade Company

 1. Key Financial Results and Metrics

-- Sales: Consolidated sales were $1.5 billion, down 2% year-over-year.
+- Sales: Consolidated sales of $1.5 billion, down 2% year-over-year.

-- Net Income: Reported net income was $17.8 million ($0.50 per share), compared to $40.3 million ($1.06 per share) in Q1 2025.
+- Net Income: $17.8 million, or $0.50 per share, compared to $40.3 million, or $1.06 per share in Q1 2025.

-- Building Materials Distribution (BMD): Sales were $1.4 billion, down 1% from Q1 2025, with segment EBITDA of $48.2 million, down from $62.8 million.
+- Building Materials Distribution (BMD): Sales of $1.4 billion, down 1% year-over-year; segment EBITDA of $48.2 million, down from $62.8 million.

-- Wood Products: Sales totaled $398.2 million, down 4% year-over-year, with segment EBITDA of $32 million, down from $40.2 million.
+- Wood Products: Sales of $398.2 million, down 4% year-over-year; segment EBITDA of $32 million, down from $40.2 million.

-- Gross Margin: Overall gross margin was 14.4%, a decline of 30 basis points year-over-year.
+- Gross Margin: 14.4%, a decline of 30 basis points year-over-year.

 2. Strategic Updates and Business Highlights

-- Leadership Transition: Jeff Strom stepped into the CEO role, emphasizing confidence in the company's strategy and team.
+- Leadership Transition: Jeff Strom has stepped into the CEO role, emphasizing confidence in the company’s strategy and team.

 3. Forward Guidance and Outlook